bertsanders/restbucks/README.md

 1. Create a new customerOrder for coffee
 1. Show all the orders
 1. Monitor the status of the customerOrder
-1. Update the customerOrder before it is finished
+1. Update the customerOrder before payment is received
-1. Cancel the customerOrder before it is finished
+1. Delete the customerOrder before it is ready
+1. Accept the customerOrder (i.e., take the coffee off the counter)
 1. Pay for the customerOrder
-1. Accept the customerOrder (i.e., take the coffee off the counter)

 # Technology Overview